-There are many libraries for R/S that deal with spatial data.
+There are many packages for R/S that deal with spatial data.
 Some are full packages with data manipulation, display, and analysis routines.
-Others are single-purpose codes, often a simple R/S wrapper round some C or Fortran subroutines.
+Others are single-purpose codes, often a simple R/S wrapper round some C or FORTRAN subroutines.
 This seems to be because most R and S development occurs in the academic field where leading-edge analytical routines are of interest, and so we end up with small packages that do technical things with little common basic functionality.
 One of the original goals of splancs was to provide those basic routines.
 Now with new functionality in R we feel a new spatial base is required.

-Spatial statistics for R has been well-featured in the R-newsletter, for example by Ripley [4] and Bivand [5], where many packages that handle spatial data are reviewed.
+Spatial statistics for R has been well-featured in the R newsletter, for example in Ripley (2001) and Bivand (2001), where many packages that handle spatial data are reviewed.